cucumber/docs/content/10-minute-tutorial.md

 To verify that you have node.js installed properly, type `node -v` in a terminal; this should return the node version number.

-**Install npm**

 We will use npm as our package manager.
-It should be installed in the same location as node.js.
+It comes pre-packaged with node.js.

 To verify that npm is installed, type `npm -v` in a terminal; this should return the npm version number.